wingchi/ad-lib-git-lesson/README.md

 Next, my NOUN (PLURAL) came up to me and asked for my autograph and I gladly did so.
 CELEBRITY and I went to my NOUN and had a sleepover.
 We ate JUNK FOOD ITEM (PLURAL) and SWEET FOOD (PLURAL).
-We watched NAME OF MOVIE and played GAME.
+We watched Titanic and played GAME.
 Photographers tried to take pictures of us, but my NOUN kept them away.
 We had lots of fun and we VERB ENDING IN "ED" all night long.